 Podcasts | Women Who Protect

-Key topics of Hall’s discussion with host Dr. Marisa Randazzo include:
+Key topics of Bailey’s discussion with Dr. Marisa Randazzo include:

 - How technology has evolved from landlines to social media and the speed of information available to investigate incidents.